-The Board has approved a Head of Compliance, who is responsible for the Compliance Function.
-In addition, the Board has approved a Compliance Function Terms of Reference and a Compliance Plan.
-Both have to be reviewed on an annual basis.
+The Board has appointed a Head of Compliance, who is responsible for the Compliance Function.
+In addition, the Board has approved a Compliance Function Terms of Reference ("Compliance Charter") and a Compliance Plan.
+Both have to be reviewed on an annual basis and any changes have to be approved by the Board.

-The Compliance Function Terms of Reference contains, among other topics: Mission Statement, Guiding Principles, Responsibilities, Powers, Limitations, Activities, Planning and Reporting of the Compliance Function.
+The Compliance Charter contains, among other topics: Mission Statement, Guiding Principles, Responsibilities, Powers, Limitations, Activities, Planning and Reporting of the Compliance Function.